Passengers and accessibility

 Assistance dogs booklet and poster

-If your passenger has left an item in your vehicle, then taxi drivers should take the item to the TfL Lost Property Office (LPO), a Metropolitan Police Station, or a City of London Police station.
+If your passenger has left an item in your taxi, then you should take the item to the TfL Lost Property Office (LPO), a Metropolitan Police Service station or a City of London Police station.

 - Taxi drivers should hand in items as soon as possible and within 24 hours of them being left in their vehicle